topos-ai/js-geo/README.md

-# @topos-ai/geo
+# geo

-A fast, pure JavaScript implementation of S2 built to work in the browser with no dependencies.
+A fast ES6 JavaScript implementation of S2 built to work in the browser with no dependencies.

+The code closely follows the [Go port](https://github.com/golang/geo) of the S2 library.

 ## Installation